Awesome-Support/Awesome-Support/readme.txt

 	* We fixed a security vulnerability in the login fields.
 	* We did some security fixes to keep the plugin safe and stable.
 	* We fixed when using a command line task that generates multiple notice messages.
+	* Solved an Undefined array key warning message that shows to some users.
+	* When deactivating the plugin with add-ons activated, it crashed websites.
+From now, this won't happen, you can deactivate the plugin with the add-ons activated and the site won't crash.

 = 6.1.2
 * Fix